openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

-tell the thread to give up the cpu to other threads
+Tell the thread to give up its CPU time other threads.

-this function is similar to sleep() and can be used in the same way, the main difference is that 1 ms is a long time on modern processors and yield() simply gives up processing time to the next thread instead of waiting for a certain amount of time
+This method is similar to sleep() and can often be used in the same way.
+The main difference is that 1 millisecond (the minimum sleep time available with sleep()) is a very long time on modern processors and yield() simply gives up processing time to the next thread, instead of waiting for number of milliseconds.
+In some cases, this behavior will be preferred.

-this can be faster in some circumstances